NLPatVCU/medaCy/README.md

 | Pipeline Development and Contribution  | [See Contribution Instructions](/CONTRIBUTING.md) |

+Windows users should consider using Vagrant to run medaCy to ensure compatibility.
+A guide can be found [here](./guide/utilizing_vagrant.md).

 # :books: Power of medaCy
 After installing medaCy and [medaCy's clinical model](examples/models/clinical_notes_model.md), simply run: